Kyle Brennan’s Story

-A wrongful-death lawsuit was filed against Thomas Brennan, Denise Miscavige Gentile and her husband Gerald Gentile, the Church of Scientology, and Flag (another Scientology organization).
-They filed a motion for summary judgment, and that was granted by a federal judge on December 6, 2011.
-The police report written by Detective Stephen Bohling of the Clearwater Police Department is full of fabrications and half-truths.
+A wrongful-death lawsuit was filed against Thomas Brennan, Denise Miscavige Gentile, her husband, Gerald Gentile, the Church of Scientology, and Flag (another Scientology organization).
+They filed a motion for summary judgment that a federal judge questionably granted on December 6, 2011.
+The police report by Detective Stephen Bohling of the Clearwater Police Department is full of fabrications and half-truths.
 We want the investigation reopened.
-We want to know what really happened to Kyle on February 16, 2007.
-Here are but a few of the lies, deception and unanswered questions raised by Detective Bohling’s investigation and police report.
+We want to know what happened to Kyle on February 16, 2007.
+Here are but a few of the lies, deception, and unanswered questions raised by Detective Bohling’s investigation and police report.
 (All of the following can be verified by statements made in the police report and in the available depositions.)

 • Additional police red flags – Notes taken by the police have been destroyed.
 Officer Jonathan Yeun, one of the first to arrive at Brennan’s apartment that night, shredded the notes of his first interview with Brennan.
 Detective Bohling destroyed the notes of his first interview with Brennan.
 Marti Scholl told to bring her notes to her deposition, said that she had forgotten to do so.

 • Red flags concerning the cause of death – Kyle’s death was ruled a suicide.
 Medical Investigator Scholl told family members that she ruled his death a suicide because she was told that a suicide note was found with Kyle’s body.
 Detective Bohling, however, stated under oath that no suicide note was found.
 A reporter for the St. Petersburg Times, who presumably interviewed someone at the Clearwater police department, wrote that there were two suicide notes.
-Also: Kyle’s actions in the time just before his passing don’t sound to us as those of someone considering suicide.
-He made a bank deposit in Clearwater to make sure his checking account stayed open, and in the hours before his death, he called several Clearwater-area personal injury lawyers.
+Also, Kyle’s actions in the time just before his passing don’t sound like those of someone considering suicide.
+He made a bank deposit in Clearwater to make sure his checking account stayed open, and in the hour before his death, he called several Clearwater-area personal injury lawyers.

 • Lies told to protect Denise Miscavige Gentile – The Gentiles at first denied their relationship with Brennan, denied that Denise is a Scientology “chaplain,” and denied that Denise was Brennan’s “chaplain.”
-All of these statements were disproved: Scientology documents prove Denise’s status as a “chaplain,” and that she was indeed Brennan’s “chaplain”—meaning they had a very close relationship.
-Also: Denise at first denied that she went to Brennan’s apartment the night of Kyle’s death.
+These statements were disproved: Scientology documents prove Denise’s status as a “chaplain” and that she was indeed Brennan’s “chaplain”—meaning they had a very close relationship.
+Also, Denise at first denied that she went to Brennan’s apartment the night of Kyle’s death.
 Her husband, however, revealed that both had traveled to Brennan’s apartment.

 • Other red flags concerning events the night Kyle died – As stated above, Bohling, in the police report, said that: “Thomas Brennan returned home near midnight. . .”
-However: On another page of the police report, Denise Miscavige Gentile—Brennan’s Scientology “chaplain”—said that: “Tom had, um, stopped by my house to borrow a book.
+However, On another page of the police report, Denise Miscavige Gentile—Brennan’s Scientology “chaplain”—said: “Tom had, um, stopped by my house to borrow a book.
 It was around 11 … when he got home in like ten minutes, he called me up.”
 This places Brennan at his apartment, the location of Kyle’s death, at 11:10.
-Also: In Gerald Gentile’s deposition, he said that after Brennan called his wife: “I quickly threw on a pair of pants … threw on my sneakers, and was in my pajamas.
+Also, in Gerald Gentile’s deposition, he said that after Brennan called his wife: “I quickly threw on a pair of pants … threw on my sneakers and was in my pajamas.
 We just ran out the door and jumped in the car and ran down” [to Brennan’s apartment].
 This statement places both the Gentile’s at Brennan’s apartment at 11:20 or maybe 11:30 p.m.
 Again, the 911 call went out at 12:10 a.m.
 What were these three individuals doing in Brennan’s apartment for the 30–40 minutes prior to someone finally calling 911?

 These are but a few of the lies, half-truths, and contradictions easily found in the police report and depositions.
 Told about these things, Detective Bohling did nothing.
-My son’s right to a fair investigation has been denied by the Clearwater police.
+The Clearwater police have denied my son’s right to a fair investigation.
 My family’s right to know exactly what happened to Kyle that night has also been denied.
 We believe something very different happened that evening, something different from the explanation found in the Clearwater police report.